 After 1949, Yan was involved with most of the major campaigns, including land reform and the War in Korea.
 In 1951, he was appointed to teach art at the Central Academy of Fine Arts in Beijing, where he established the Printmaking Department.
 As an activist, he was liable to become the victim of policy shifts.
 By 1957, during the Anti-Rightist Movement, Yan was (mistakenly) branded as a rightist, and was sent to the countryside the following year.

-Yan is mainly known as a woodcut artist.
-Since the 1980s, his style has turned to abstraction.
+Yan was mainly known as a woodcut artist.
+In the 1980s, his style turned to abstraction.